Floris and Blancheflour: Middle English version

 The poem tells of the troubles of the two eponymous lovers.
-Blancheflour ("white flower") is a Christian princess abducted by Saracens and raised with the pagan prince Flores ("belonging to the flower").
+Blancheflour is a Christian princess abducted by Saracens and raised alongside the pagan prince Flores.
 The two fall in love and separate.
 Blancheflour gives Flores a ring that will reflect her state, so that it will tarnish if she is in danger.

 Blancheflour is in a different caliphate from Flores, and there she is accused falsely and sent as a slave to a Tower of Maidens.
-The Emir has within his garden a "Tree of Love" that determines a new wife for him every year.
+The Emir has a "Tree of Love" in his garden that determines a new wife for him every year.
 Its flower will fall on the destined maiden from the harem, and yet he can also magically manipulate the tree to cast its flower upon a favorite.
 He has decided to make it fall on Blancheflour, for she is the loveliest virgin in the harem.
-Flores, knowing that Blancheflour is about to be taken by the Emir as a wife, comes to rescue her from her peril.
-The reunited lovers are found in bed (though they were chastely together) by the Emir the next morning.
-When he hears their whole tale of chaste love and long promises to one another, he demands proof of her virginity by having her put her hands in a water that will stain if she has been with a man.
-She is proven pure, he pardons both lovers, and all is well.
+Knowing that Blancheflour is about to be taken by the Emir as a wife, Flores comes to rescue her from her peril.
+The reunited lovers are found in bed (though they were chastely together) by the Emir the following day.
+When he hears their whole tale of chaste love and long promises to one another, he demands proof of her virginity by having her put her hands in water that will stain if she has been with a man.
+She is proven pure; he pardons both lovers, and all is well.